 Setting the Table

-For a sit-down outdoor dinner party, linens, china, and glassware are great, but for a barbecue or large crowd, paper or reusable alternatives like bamboo, tin, or melamine plates, cups, and utensils is the practical way to go. ( You don't want the "good stuff" getting lost or broken."
-Find vintage tablecloths at a thrift shop, or purchase sturdy, easy-to-clean oilcloth (available by the yard in colorful patterns) and pretty cotton or paper napkins- all suitable for outdoor dining.
-Just be sure that whatever you choose will stand up to what you're serving.
-Anything that requires a knife and fork, such a steak or chicken, will need a sturdy plate and heavy-duty knives.
+For a sit-down outdoor dinner party, linens, china, and glassware are great, but for a barbecue or large crowd, paper or reusable alternatives like bamboo, tin, or melamine plates, cups, and utensils are the practical way to go. ( You don't want your "good stuff" getting lost or broken.)
+Find vintage tablecloths at a thrift shop, or purchase sturdy, easy-to-clean oilcloth (available by the yard in colorful patterns) and pretty cotton or paper napkins - all suitable for outdoor dining.
+Just be sure whatever you choose will stand up to what you're serving.
+Anything that requires a knife and fork, such as a steak or chicken, will need a sturdy plate and heavy-duty knives.

 Outdoor entertaining means that food will be served and sometimes even cooked outside.
-You'll need to take extra precautions so that the food doesn't spoil in the heat and isn't attacked by insects.
+You'll need to take extra precautions so the food doesn't spoil in the heat and isn't attacked by insects.
 Set up all food stations in the shade and provide mesh covers for dishes if insects are a problem.
 Have lots of coolers on hand.
 To keep foods cool, especially those with a mayonnaise base, set bowls in larger bowls filled with ice or on wrapped cold packs.
-It's better to use smaller platters that you refresh often than to leave a larger one wilting in the heat.
-If cold is a problem, use Crock-Pots, hot trays, or thermoses.
+It's better to use smaller platters that are refreshed often than to leave a larger one wilting in the heat.

 Cooking Outdoors

 Easy and fun, the backyard barbecue is a quintessentially all-American way to entertain.
 (Don't have a backyard?
 Check to see if a local beach or park can accommodate you.)
-You can host it yourself or, as is often the case, arrange a potluck or assign contributions.
-No matter what you cook- potatoes or a crock of beans baked in the coals, a pig roasted in a pit, s'mores toasted over a bonfire, or chicken sizzling on the grill- a barbecue takes any picnic to the next level.
-The critical element to successful outdoor cooking is timing- not just the kind of timing that brings the whole meal together so it can be served, but the timing that saves a beautiful steak from becoming a charcoal briquette.
-But since cuts of meat vary in thickness and some like it rare and some like it done, how do you know when to take it off the grill?
-Check out our grilling 101 section in "Great Get-Togethers".
+The critical element to successful outdoor cooking is timing - not just the timing that brings the whole meal together so it can be served, but the timing that saves a beautiful steak from becoming a charcoal briquette.
+Since cuts of meat vary in thickness and some like it rare and some like it done, paying attention to your timing as a host is a key element not to be ignored.
+Set timers, and don’t be afraid to excuse yourself from guests to check on the grill.